agentrickard/domain/README.txt

 process is especially important for sites using Wildcard DNS, as it prevents non-registered sites from resolving.

+Note that as of 6.x.2.0, two domains are created for you on installation.
+The first is a placeholder for your default domain.
+The second is a sample domain record.

+The first domain will use the HTTP_HOST value of the request made when installing the module.
+This value may be edited by going to Admin > Build > Domains and editing the Primary Domain value.

+The second domain will be given the value test.example.com, where example.com is the Primary Domain value.
+This domain is set to be 'inactive' initially.
+You will need to edit this domain record in order to use it.

-When you create a new domain record, simply fill in the two fields:
+When you create a new domain record, simply fill in the form:

   - Domain
   This is the full path.example.com, without http:// or a trailing slash.